Exeter (UK Parliament constituency): History

+The constituency existed continuously as a parliamentary borough/borough constituency, electing two MPs from 1295 (the Model Parliament) until 1885, when its representation was reduced to one MP by the Redistribution of Seats Act 1885.
-The constituency has been held by Labour since 1997.

-The Labour Party currently has a majority of over 10,000, suggesting this is a safe seat for the party.
+The constituency has had a history of representatives from 1900 of Conservative, Liberal Party, Independent and Labour representation.
+Since 1997, it has been held by the Labour Party, which currently has a majority of over 10,000, suggesting this is a safe seat for the party.

 Constituency profile

-The constituency covers the majority of this affluent city, including the University and the Met Office which are significant employers.
+The constituency covers the majority of the city, including the University, Royal Devon and Exeter Hospital and the Met Office which are significant employers.
+As of 2022, median gross weekly in pay for full-time workers is below the figure for Great Britain as a whole but above that for South West England.
+Median hourly pay, however, is below that for both the region and for Great Britain.
+There are a large number of students for a small city.

 Boundaries

 1918–1950: The County Borough of Exeter.

 1950–1974: As prior but with redrawn boundaries.

 1974–1983: As prior but with redrawn boundaries.

 1983–2010: The City of Exeter.

-2010–present: The City of Exeter wards of Alphington, Cowick, Duryard, Exwick, Heavitree, Mincinglake, Newtown, Pennsylvania, Pinhoe, Polsloe, Priory, St David's, St James, St Leonard's, St Thomas, and Whipton and Barton.
+2010–2024: The City of Exeter wards of Alphington, Cowick, Duryard, Exwick, Heavitree, Mincinglake, Newtown, Pennsylvania, Pinhoe, Polsloe, Priory, St David's, St James, St Leonard's, St Thomas, and Whipton and Barton.

+2024–present: The following wards of the City of Exeter (as they existed on 1 December 2020):